 - Vegan butter – I am using Earth Balance or Naturli in this recipe.
 Please don’t use coconut oil, or the dough won’t be soft.

 - Cane sugar – other options are unrefined cane sugar or coconut sugar.
 But watch out!
-This last option darkens the dough.
+This last option darkens the dough instead of the typical golden brown shade.

 - Flour – there are a few options.
 The easiest is to use all-purpose flour, unbleached if preferred.
 Other options are white spelt flour or a combination of whole wheat flour and white flour.
 See my recipe card below for the exact amount for each of these.
 I don’t recommend using gluten-free flours for this recipe because the rolls wouldn’t rise.

-To make the dough, start by warming the soy milk in a saucepan over medium heat or in the microwave until it reaches 37C/98F – think bath temperature.
+To make the dough, start by warming the soy milk in a saucepan over medium heat or in the microwave until it reaches 98°F (37°C) – think bath temperature.

-Then, stir in melted butter, sugar, and yeast.
+Then, stir in melted butter, sugar, and yeast into the mixture.
 Transfer to the bowl of a stand mixer and sift the 3 cups of flour and salt.

-When the dough is soft and elastic, lightly oil your hands to transfer the dough into a large bowl oiled with coconut oil.
+When the dough is soft and elastic, lightly oil your hands to transfer the dough into a large mixing bowl oiled with melted coconut oil.

 Note that oiling the bowl is important, or the dough is going to stick to the bowl.

-Then, cover the bowl with parchment paper and top it up with a clean, warm towel.
+Then, cover the bowl with parchment paper or plastic wrap and top it up with a clean, warm towel.

-The dough will double in size, so the piece of paper prevents the dough from sticking to the towel.
+The dough will double in size over one hour, so the piece of paper prevents the dough from sticking to the towel.

 Believe me, you don’t want this to happen.
 It’s a nightmare to clean up!